Govind-jha/springboot-work-order-priority-queue/README.md

 This project is a Restful API for creating work order queue for Service Desk employee.
 The work order can be of four types  `normal, priority, VIP, and management override`.
 Different request types have their own implementation for calculating the rank.
 The priority queue is sorted from highest ranked to lowest ranked requester ID.

+This implementation got rid of PriorityBlockingQueue and just uses a Map to implement all the features.
+This version uses a ticker, which keeps updating the rank of the work order after every second.

 ## GETTING STARTED ##
 This application is a written in java using [Spring Boot][1] and built using Maven.

 ### Prerequisites ###
 * Git